March Madness 2020: Big Ten Tournament bracket, schedule

 AMERICAN BUBBLE WATCH

-WICHITA STATE (NET: 49, NBC: First four out): Wichita State lost at Memphis (60) on Thursday in what might have been a play-out game.
-The Shockers are 22-8 on the season, but they only have a pair of low-end Quad 1 road wins, wins over VCU (61) and Oklahoma (46) at home, and they don’t have any truly terrible losses, but with just a single top 50 win on the season, I think the Shockers are going to have an uncomfortable Selection Sunday.
+WICHITA STATE (NET: 49, NBC: First four out): The Shockers closed out the regular season with a win, picking off Tulsa (76) at home by 22 points.
+Wichita State is now 23-8 on the season, but they only have a pair of low-end Quad 1 road wins, Quad 2 wins over VCU (61) and Oklahoma (46) at home.
+They don’t have any truly terrible losses, but with just a single top 50 win on the season, I think the Shockers are going to have an uncomfortable Selection Sunday.
 The fact that they are 9-8 against the top two Quads without a bad loss is something of a saving grace at this point.

-CINCINNATI (NET: 53, NBC: First four out): The Bearcats dodged a bullet by erasing a 13 point deficit to beat South Florida (121) on the road.
+I think they need to win a couple of games in the AAC tournament, but I do not see a way that they can get to Selection Sunday feeling comfortable.

+CINCINNATI (NET: 53, NBC: 12): The Bearcats erased a big second half deficit and won on a tip-in at the buzzer at home against Temple (116) on Saturday, a bucket that saved their chances of actually getting into the NCAA tournament.
 Cincinnati has a pair of Quad 1 wins — Houston (19) at home and Wichita State (45) on the road — and a 9-6 record against the top two Quads.
 But they have also lost four Quad 3 games.
 They are going to have a sweat on Selection Sunday barring a win over Houston during the AAC tournament.
+Of note: They are listed as the American champions in Dave’s projection because he assumes the No. 1 seed is the champ until they get knocked out of their league tournament.

 ATLANTIC 10 BUBBLE WATCH

-RHODE ISLAND (NET: 40, NBC: Next four out): Rhode Island got absolutely drubbed at home on Wednesday night by Dayton (3), losing by 27 points in what was their biggest game of the season.
+RHODE ISLAND (NET: 58, NBC: Next four out): The Rams avoided disaster when they beat UMass (136) by one on the road on Saturday.
 At this point, I do not see how the Rams can get an at-large bid without beating Dayton at some point during the Atlantic 10 tournament.
-They only have one Quad 1 win and they also have a Quad 4 loss at Brown (248).
+They only have one Quad 1 win and they also have a Quad 4 loss at Brown (248), and now that their NET is in the high-50s, they no longer have that to hang their hat on, either.

-RICHMOND (NET: 48, NBC: First four out): The Spiders took care of Davidson (74) at home on Tuesday night.
-They are 3-4 against Quad 1 opponents with a 5-6 record against the top two Quads and a Quad 3 loss.
-Richmond does not have any margin for error, not with so many teams on the bubble playing their win in over the last couple of weeks.
+RICHMOND (NET: 44, NBC: First four out): The Spiders closed out their regular season with wins over Davidson (79) at home and at Duquesne (86), which was a double-edged sword.
+They are now just 2-4 against Quad 1 opponents thanks to Davidson falling outside the top 75.
+With just a 5-6 record against the top two Quads and a Quad 3 loss, Richmond does not have any margin for error, not with so many teams on the bubble playing their win in over the last couple of weeks.
 I think this team needs to beat Dayton in the Atlantic 10 tournament or they are NIT bound.

+SAINT LOUIS (NET: 49, NBC: Next four out): The Billikens are not that far away from the bubble after they won their last five games of the regular season.
+They are 2-5 against Quad 1 teams, 4-7 against the top two Quads and 15-8 against Quads 1-3.
+For comparison’s sake, Texas Tech is 10-13 against the top three Quads.
+Now, the difference is that Tech has some elite wins.
+Saint Louis won at Richmond (37) and at Rhode Island (57), but their wins over VCU (65) at home and at Kansas State (99) don’t look great.
+Throw in a Quad 3 loss to Duquesne (94) at home, and Saint Louis has some work to do.

 BIG 12 BUBBLE WATCH